mingw4/cs241-fa21/lovable_linux/final_exam_practice.md

     link("/etc/password", "TEST_HARD_LINK.txt");

 4. "Creating a symlink in my home directory to the file /secret.txt succeeds but creating a hard link fails" Why?

+    It is because that /secret.txt is a folder or that /secret.txt dosn't exist, or that /secret.txt is on other filesystem instead of home directory.

 5. Briefly explain permission bits (including sticky and setuid bits) for files and directories.